eZanmoto/Bake/doc/recipes.md

 project types specified by the file name and the tests specified within the file.

+The file should end with a newline, i.e. the last line (that which exists between the final `\n` and EOF) should be empty.

 #### Test Directives

 Test directives denote what the test expects the outcome of running the command